iKarTehFox/web-clock-docs/docs/datetime.md

 <hr>

 ### Seconds Bar Visibility
-The Seconds Bar Visibility radio buttons allow you to change the visibility of the "seconds bar", a thin, animated line that runs below the clock to indicate the current progress along the minute.
+Here, you can set the visibility of the "seconds bar", a thin, animated line that runs below the clock to indicate the current progress along the minute.

+**You cannot enable the seconds bar if a border style is selected.**

 ![A screenshot of the Seconds Bar Visibility radio buttons with "Hide" selected](/assets/images/docs-Features/datetime/secondsbarvis.png)